DD3 COFFERDAM

 The primary goal of the Newport News Shipyard Dry Dock 3 Cofferdam project was to construct a robust cofferdam system to facilitate underwater construction and maintenance activities at Dry Dock 3.

-The completion of this project was critical for ensuring structural integrity and stability allowing for future dewatering activities at Dry Dock 3.
+The completion of this project was critical for ensuring structural integrity and stability, allowing for future dewatering activities at Dry Dock 3.